Guidance

 1.5 What is the process for offering additional locum hours to the NHS?

-The policy intention is that where a junior doctor wishes to undertake locum work, they must offer their availability first to the NHS, via an NHS staff bank.
+The policy intention is that where a resident doctor wishes to undertake locum work, they must offer their availability first to the NHS, via an NHS staff bank.
 The offer of work by the individual can be with any NHS trust, including the individual’s substantive or host employer, to fulfil this requirement.
-It is important to note however that the intention of this clause, in line with the description in Q4, is to require doctors to offer specified hours of locum work as defined by the junior doctor themselves.
-If a doctor has no intention of working extra hours above their contracted hours they cannot be compelled to work extra hours.
+It is important to note however that the intention of this clause, in line with the description in Q4, is to require doctors to offer specified hours of locum work as defined by the resident doctor themselves.
+If a doctor or dentist in training has no intention of working extra hours above their contracted hours they cannot be compelled to work extra hours.
 The TCS 2016 state that the employer will agree with the LNC local processes for the implementation of this clause.

 If this has resulted in extra time worked then yes, the trainee(s) can exception report.